tgnourse/esp2/README.md

-# esp2
+# esp3
-Some code to read the ESP2 power meter over RS-485
+Some code to read the Ohio Semitronics ESP3 power meter over RS-485.